How to create a Race course

 The left vertical toolbar contains tools to help build your course:

 • Quick guide.
-The top button provides a quick and easy-to-access guide on how to build a route.
+The top button provides a quick and easy-to-access guide on how to build a course.

 • Points of interest.
 The second button from the top is the point of interest tool.
 Click this button causes your clicks on the map to open a modal where you can fill out fields to add a point of interest.
 More on this is discussed below.